sakuttomon/CS416-Sound/notebook.md

 Filters allow for resampling by filtering out sequences, then sample the remaining (e.g. every 6th sample)

+### 10/25/24 - Playing around with FFT and Spectrograms

+Throughout the week, to greater understand how external libraries implement FFT and the process of measuring frequencies, I made a program [`fft-spectrogram.py`](code/spectrogram-fun/fft-spectrogram.py) within the [`spectogram-fun`](code/spectrogram-fun/) directory that plots the spectrogram of a WAV file using Matplotlib's FFT functionalities.

+Takeaways about the role of window functions when applying FFT:

+- FFT assumes input signal is periodic, but real signals don't purely repeat continiously, so FFT would produce spectral leakage discontinuities due to cutting off the signal.
+- Window functions mitigate this leakage by tapering signal at edges of the window.
+The window would smoothly reduce the amplitude of the signal to zero at the edges, reducing discontinuities between windows.
+- The [Hann window](https://en.wikipedia.org/wiki/Hann_function) is a normal curve function, which would produce the aspired smoothing effect at the quartile edges.
+- Window effectively acts as a filter that smooths the data before applying the FFT

+The dedicated [`README`](code/spectrogram-fun/README.md) contains my analysis about the spectrogram results, the patterns I found from interpreting the frequency plot, and what those patterns mean.

 ## Week 5

 ### 10/29/24 - _Notes_: Effects